oroinc/documentation/user_guide/zendesk.rst

   :widths: 20, 20, 40

-  "Subject","Subject", "Can be used to find the ticket/case in the grid" "Description","Description","Is also added as the first public comment for the both OroCRM case and Zendesk ticket" "Assignee","Assigned to","The email address of the assignee is checked against primary emails of OroCRM :term:`User`
+  "Subject","Subject", "Can be used to find the ticket/case in the grid" "Description","Description","Is also added as the first public comment for both the OroCRM case and the Zendesk ticket" "Assignee","Assigned to","The email address of the assignee is checked against primary emails of OroCRM :term:`User`
   records: